-The governing body has set its published admission number (PAN) at 90 pupils to be admitted to [the reception year] in the school year which begins in September 2024.

-The admissions policy criteria will be applied on an Equal Preference basis.
+The admissions authority has set its published admission number (PAN) at 90 pupils to be admitted to [the reception year] in the school year which begins in September 2025.
+The admission policy criteria will be dealt with on an equal preference basis.